Tooleybuc

 Be Amazed at the Second Largest Mallee Root

-Discover a piece of natural wonder with a visit to the Giant Mallee Root — the largest in NSW and the second largest in the world, as recognised by Guinness World Records.
-While in town, step inside the Tooleybuc Sports Club to view the rare and endangered Dinosaur Ant on display — two fascinating sights to explore on a crisp Winter’s day.
+Explore a natural wonder this Summer with a visit to the Giant Mallee Root — the largest in NSW and the second largest in the world, officially recognised by Guinness World Records.
+While in town, step into the Tooleybuc Sports Club to see the rare and endangered Dinosaur Ant on display.
+Two fascinating attractions to add to your Summer adventure.

 Celebrate Historic Engineering

-Take a Winter stroll to the historic Tooleybuc Bridge, built in 1925.
-This heritage-listed timber truss and steel lift-span bridge over the Murray River is both visually striking and historically significant.
-It remains in operation today, a proud symbol of early 20th-century engineering and cross-border connection.
+Take a sunny Summer stroll to the historic Tooleybuc Bridge, built in 1925.
+This heritage-listed timber truss and steel lift-span structure spans the Murray River and remains in operation today.
+It’s an impressive example of early 20th-century engineering and a proud symbol of cross-border connection.

 Unique Photography Opportunities